Course overview

 Graduates can confidently enter a range of health-related areas including:

-You can also advance to honours or postgraduate studies, either in more specialised areas of biomedical science (which will enhance your professional development as a scientist), or in other disciplines including medicine (which will complement your scientific training and broaden your career opportunities).
+You can also advance to an honours degree or postgraduate studies, either in more specialised areas of biomedical science (which will enhance your professional development as a scientist), or in other disciplines including medicine (which will complement your scientific training and broaden your career opportunities).
+It is important to note that certain pathways, like medicine, have highly competitive entry requirements due to high demand.

 Course learning outcomes